A Rating Quality Methodology for the Theoretical Description of Experimental Data: Methodology

 Example JSON entry:

-\textit{Note: ``R'' is calculated directly from the listed Q array and weights via Eq.~\eqref{eq:rating}.
-This entry is a generic illustrative example; the specific PYTHIA8 values from Table~\ref{tab:start_params} yield $R = 879$ (see Section~4.1).}
+\textit{Note: ``R'' is calculated directly from the listed Q array and weights via eq.~\eqref{eq:rating}.
+This entry is a generic illustrative example using $K_{\text{eff}}=7$; the specific PYTHIA8 values from table~\ref{tab:start_params} with $K_{\text{eff}}=6$ yield $R = 878$ (see section~\ref{sec:example}).}